What is EMC pre-compliance testing?

 - Power supply module/circuitry selection

-Why UL for EMC pre-compliance testing
+Why UL Solutions for EMC pre-compliance testing

 We understand that EMC testing can be daunting.
 Our EMC pre-compliance service was designed to help you identify potential EMC issues as effectively and efficiently as possible.
 Leverage our EMC pre-compliance expertise early in your development process.
 Avoid costly errors in design and accelerate time to market.